rudrajyotiroy/rudrajyotiroy.github.io/_publications/2024-05-08-hang-detection-framework.md

   - Rudrajyoti Roy
   - Anshul Sengar
   - Ronak Shah
-excerpt: "Presents a plug-and-play ML framework that intelligently binds scalable watchdogs to part of code prone to deadlocks, to flag early-stage hangs in long-running hardware simulations (regressions).
-The pipeline unifies automatic binding, ML-assisted threshold prediction and iterative self-learning so verification teams can triage failing seeds sooner and scale detection across diverse IP blocks (even within co-processors executing C microcode) without retooling.
-Demonstrates significant reduction in debugging effort."
+excerpt: "Presented a plug-and-play framework that intelligently binds scalable watchdogs to part of code prone to deadlocks, to flag early-stage hangs in long-running hardware simulations (regressions).
+Developed a scalable CI-coupled software pipeline that automates end-to-end deployment with segregation and robustness.
+The framework utilises ML-assisted adaptive thresholding so verification teams can triage failing seeds sooner and scale detection across diverse IP blocks (even within co-processors executing C microcode) without retooling.
+Demonstrated 40% reduction in debugging effort. "
 ---